 The University of Notre Dame is a private school located in South Bend, Indiana (about 100 miles outside Chicago.)
 The school, founded in 1842, is considered one of the top twenty universities in the country.
 The urban setting, on 1,250 acres of land, offers many off-campus opportunities for students.
 Notre Dame is a Catholic university; the name translates from the French ‘our lady’ or the Virgin Mary.
-Despite having over 8,700 undergraduates, 62% of Notre Dame classes still have less than 20 students.
+Despite having nearly 9,000 undergraduates, 61% of Notre Dame’s classes still have less than 20 students.

 All undergraduate freshmen take part in a program called The First Year of Studies.
 It was established in 1962 to help incoming freshmen decide which area of study to focus on.
 Students are assigned academic advisors from the program they’re interested in, and they are given assistance on choosing classes.
 Students have the opportunity to explore multiple majors, by taking classes in various fields.
 With this program, students are not locked into a major right away; rather they have the chance to be exposed to many fields that interest them.
 As freshmen, students are also given the chance to attend the Learning Resource Center, where they can find guidance on study techniques, time management skills, and tutoring in specific subjects.